-Discussion: Fridays will be spent discussing an assigned paper from the scientific literature related to that week's topic.
-Discussion days may vary, for example if a holiday disrupts the schedule, so make a note of discussion dates in Canvas and the syllabus.
-There will be one presentation and discussion per week led by a group of graduate students.
-Undergraduate students are expected to participate in discussing the papers but will not be responsible for leading a presentation.
-For participation points, all students will be expected to answer general questions about the paper and be prepared to share their answers.
-Discussion points will be awarded for sharing an answer to one of these questions.
+Discussion: Fridays will be spent discussing a paper from the scientific literature related to that week's topic.
+Discussion days may vary, for example if a holiday disrupts the schedule, so keep an eye on canvas for exact discussion dates.
+One or two students will be assigned to present a summary of the paper and lead the discussion (graduate students only).
+There will be one presentation and discuss per week led by a single group.
+Students attending synchronously will present live (posted on zoom after class); asynchronous students will post a narrated PowerPoint to Canvas prior to lecture.
+All synchronous students are expected to participate in discussion, while asynchronous students should post comments on the canvas discussion forum.
+All graduate students will be expected to be actively participate in discussions when not presenting.
+Discussion points will be awarded for sharing answers to general discussion questions posted on Canvas and providing additional thoughts during the discussion.

-Insect Ecology in the News (blog posts and responses): Once during the semester, students will write a blog post based on a scientific paper.
-Students will work in consultation with the instructor to select a recent paper from the ecological literature related to a topic from lecture and write a press release of the article (400-500 words for undergraduate students).
-In the two weeks following the blog posts, undergraduate students will be expected to read and respond to two blog posts.
+Insect Ecology in the News (blog posts and responses): Each week a student(s) will sign up to write a blog to post to canvas.
+Student will work independently to select a recent paper from the ecological literature related to the lecture topic for the week and write a press release of the article (700-800 words for graduate students).
+In the two weeks following the blog posts, graduate students will be expected to read and respond to four blog posts.

-Writing assessments: Writing assessments will be take-home open book assessments.
+Writing assessments: Exams will be take-home open book exams.
 Questions will be a mix of short-answer, long-answer, and essay questions.
-All students will have at least 48 hours to complete the assessments.
+All students will have at least 48 hours to complete the exams.